 Please note that you must transition from active employee coverage to retiree coverage with the same unit.
 If you cancel retiree coverage with a participating unit and enroll as an active employee with a new unit, you will not be able to return to retiree coverage with the previous unit.
-You will be able to continue retiree coverage with the new unit provides retiree coverage.
+You will be able to continue retiree coverage with the new unit if the new unit provides retiree coverage.